peterkuma/alcf-precip/README.md

 Requires: `weather`

-Determine time periods of the weather types for use with the ACLF.
+Determine the time periods of the weather types for use with the ACLF.

 ### prepare_samples